Knightro63/three_js/packages/three_js_sensors/README.md

 A type of three_js api that allows users to add accelerometer and qyroscope sensors to their projects.

-This is a updated version of simple_sensors, originally created by [@fettespferd](https://github.com/fettespferd).
+This is an updated version of simple_sensors, originally created by [@fettespferd](https://github.com/fettespferd).

 ## Usage